Welcome to my HomePod Repair project! Here you will find a list of common issues, how to repair, or see repair estimates and mail yours in!

 How to Pack Pod w/ Cable in Original Box

 Avoid Doing This

-The following are all of the issues encountered or reported, and any known ways to diagnose and repair.
+The following are various issues seen and known ways I (or others if credited) have found to diagnose and repair them.
 You can right-click and open each image in a new tab for a larger view.

 If you aren't able to confirm diagnosis of an issue, you should thoroughly inspect for any physical damage.

-If you've found a new issue or fix and it's not listed here, please contact me and I'll add it with credit to you!
+If you've found a new fix for an issue and it's not listed here, please contact me so it can be added with your name on it!

 Flashing Volume Lights & Bootloops - NO KNOWN FIX YET